Back to all posts

 Many people wonder if their health insurance will cover a medical massage.
 The answer is: sometimes.
 For insurance to consider covering it, the treatment usually needs to be deemed “medically necessary” by a doctor, who will provide a prescription or referral.
 It’s essential to talk to your doctor and call your insurance provider directly to understand your specific coverage.
 If insurance isn’t an option, don’t forget about your Health Savings Account (HSA) or Flexible Spending Account (FSA).
 You can often use these pre-tax funds to pay for medical massage, making it a more accessible option for your budget.

-Common Myths About Medical Massage
+3 Common Medical Massage Myths, Busted

 Let’s clear the air about medical massage.
 Because it has “medical” in the name, a lot of ideas float around that aren’t quite accurate.
 These misconceptions can sometimes stop people from seeking a treatment that could genuinely help them feel better, whether they’re dealing with a nagging injury, chronic stress, or just want to be more proactive about their health.
 Understanding what medical massage truly is—and what it isn’t—is the first step toward making an informed decision about your wellness.
 We’re going to walk through some of the most common myths and give you the real story.
 This way, you can see if this targeted, therapeutic approach is the right fit for your body’s needs.
 It’s not about mystery or exclusivity; it’s about effective, outcome-based care that can make a real difference in how you feel.